JohnSnowLabs/johnsnowlabs/docs/en/alab/training_configurations.md

 ### Training parameters

-In Annotation Lab, for mixed projects containing multiple types of annotations in a single project like classifications, NER, and assertion status, if multiple trainings were triggered at the same time using the same system resources and Spark NLP resources, the training component could fail because of resource limitations.
+In Generative AI Lab, for mixed projects containing multiple types of annotations in a single project like classifications, NER, and assertion status, if multiple trainings were triggered at the same time using the same system resources and Spark NLP resources, the training component could fail because of resource limitations.

 In order to improve the usability of the system, dropdown options can be used to choose which type of training to run next.
 The project Owner or Manager of a project can scroll down to Training Settings and choose the training type.
 The drop-down gives a list of possible training types for that particular project based on its actual configuration.
 A second drop-down lists available embeddings which can be used for training the model.